HandyOSS/HandyBrowser/README.md

 ### HandyBrowser Install FAQS

-  - Before running HandyBrowser the first time, make sure you have Docker installed and running:
+  - Before running HandyBrowser the first time, make sure you have Docker installed and running [Note you don't need a Docker account, simply just the Docker service so we can install the dependencies for your Handshake node]:

 MacOS - https://docs.docker.com/docker-for-mac/release-notes/